What is Ramadan?

 - Rashad’s Ramadan and Eid al Fitr Rashad shares how he celebrates Ramadan and Eid.

 - Lailah’s Lunchbox A young Muslim girl must figure out what to do when she fears her classmates at her new American school won’t understand when she is not eating in the lunchroom with them.
+A discussion guide & extension activities are available from ADL.

 Additional Ramadan Resources